Sigmmma/c20/src/content/h3/guides/scarab/readme.md

 ---
 title: Scarab usage
 about: guide
+img: gnr.jpg
 keywords:
   - giant
   - scarab
   - ai
 thanks:
   Rataz: Writing this guide
-  RejectedShotGun: Streaming while adding a scarab to a map.
+  RejectedShotGun: Streaming while adding a scarab to a map
 ---

-General info on how to set up the scarab in a custom scenario.

-# Scarab

-The Scarab is a fun opponent to add to custom scenarios.
-It reqiures more steps to set up than other ai characters.
+This guide provides general info on how to set up the scarab in a custom scenario.
+The Scarab is a fun opponent to add to custom scenarios, but requires more steps to set up than other AI characters.

-# AI Scarab setup
+# Overview

-## Importing the Scarab.

-Two different tags must be imported to have a working scarab.

-### Summary

 1. Add giant tag.
 2. Add character tag.